Air Traffic Controller Salaries

 Average Salary, All Facilities

-According to the U.S. Department of Labor, the median wages for all air traffic controllers in 2020 were as follows:
+According to the U.S. Department of Labor, the median wages for federal air traffic controllers in 2021 were as follows:

 Premium Pay, All Facilities